-The United States Marine Corp has a different physical fitness test for women than men.
-The men do pull ups, whereas the women perform a Flexed Arm Hang.
+The United States Marine Corps has a different physical fitness test for women than men.
+The men do pull-ups, whereas the women perform a Flexed Arm Hang.
 I’m a big fan of this exercise.
-These days I often end my chin up sessions with a Flexed Arm Hang (static hold) instead of performing additional reps.
+These days I often end my chin-up sessions with a Flexed Arm Hang (static hold) instead of performing additional reps.

 Negative Chin Ups

-For this one, unless you have a free standing chin up bar you will need to grab a stool or chair and place it under the chin up bar.
+For this one, unless you have a free-standing chin-up bar you will need to grab a stool or chair and place it under the chin-up bar.
 You will use the chair to get to the top.
-Grab the chin up handle, step off the chair and slowly descend.
+Grab the chin-up handle, step off the chair, and slowly descend.
 Once you get to the bottom, immediately get back on the chair and repeat the movement.
 I love this exercise, especially with a weighted belt.
-I’ve strapped up to 90 pounds on a belt and did this for reps at the end of workout.
+I’ve strapped up to 90 pounds on a belt and did this for reps at the end of the workout.

 My Absolute Favorite Chin Up Exercise